b1quint/samfp/readme.md

 This script fixes the header of the images obtained with SAMI so they can be handled by `ccdproc.ImageFileCollection`.
 The fix involves simply removing the `ADC` card that appears twice in the header and causes the class above to raise errors.
+This is not really useful at the moment but future scripts will rely on that.

 This script can be used by simply:
 ```